Copyright in Generative Deep Learning: Storage of Protected Works and Use for Training

+Our analysis starts considering if the storage, reproduction and therefore the use for training of a protected work by a generative deep learning algorithm violates the copyright, or if it is allowed by US and EU laws.

-We start by analyzing and identifying protected work as lawfully accessible from a deep learning algorithm (i.e., from an automated tool). \cite{sobel2020} identifies four different categories of data uses by machine learning: \begin{enumerate} \item uses involving uncopyrightable training data, including works fallen into the public domain; \item uses involving copyrightable subject matter released under a permissive license or licensed directly from rightholders; \item market-encroaching uses (whose purpose threatens the market of those data); \item non-market-encroaching uses (whose purpose is unrelated to copyright's monopoly entitlement). \end{enumerate}
+\cite{sobel2020} identifies four different categories of uses of data performed by machine learning: \begin{enumerate} \item uses involving training data not protected by copyright, including works fallen into the public domain (not protected by economic rights anymore); \item uses involving copyrighted subject matter released under a permissive license or licensed directly from rightholders; \item market-encroaching uses (whose purpose threatens the market of those data); \item non-market-encroaching uses (whose purpose is unrelated to copyright's monopoly entitlement). \end{enumerate}

-In the first case, there is no problem in storing it for this goal.
-The same is true also if the work is protected, but it has been acquired digitally through a licence agreement that does not expressly prevent a reproduction with this goal (the second case).
+In the first case, there is no problem in storing and using a work not protected by copyright for this goal.
+This also applies for works now in the public domain, which happens in EU 70 years after the author's death (or the death of the last of the authors), and in US 95 years after publication date (if created and published before 1978; otherwise, 70 years after the author's death).
+The same is true also if the work is protected, but it has been acquired digitally through a license agreement that does not expressly prevent a reproduction with this goal (the second case).
 Otherwise, for protected works on which we have a lawful access but not in digital form or not for a reproduction (third and fourth cases), the question remains open.
+To address it, the next two subsections consider it under the US law (\ref{us}) and under the EU law (\ref{eu})\footnote{Under Berne Convention, works with a country of origin which is a Union country benefit, in all other Union countries, from the same protection as the latter gives to the works of their own nationals.
+This means that the protection is governed by the laws of the country where protection is claimed, e.g., a EU research center should be concerned with EU laws.}.
+Finally, the last subsection considers additional issues related on the \textit{outputs} of generative models, and not on their \textit{inputs} (\ref{additionalissues}).